Nilpotent subgroups of class $2$ in finite groups: Proof of Theorem

 \section{Proof of Theorem \ref{thMain}}

-The key tool to find nilpotent subgroups of class at most $2$ is the following easy generalization of a remark of Thompson \cite{1969Thompson}.
+The key tool to find nilpotent subgroups of class at most $2$ is the following generalization of a remark of Thompson \cite{1969Thompson}.
 We remind the reader that a finite group lies in this class if and only if its derived subgroup is contained in its center.

 \begin{lemma} Let $G$ be a finite group, and let $H \leqslant G$ be of minimal size among the subgroups of $G$ which provide an abelian section of maximal order.
 Then $H$ is nilpotent of class at most $2$. \end{lemma} \begin{proof} We first show that $H$ is nilpotent.
 If not, take $M \leqslant H$ a non-normal maximal subgroup of $H$.
-Then $MG'=H$ or $MH'=M$, but the second is impossible because $M$ is not normal in $H$.
+Then $MH'=H$ or $MH'=M$, but the second is impossible because $M$ is not normal in $H$.
 It follows that

-Since $|M|<|H|$, then one can conclude that $H$ is nilpotent, i.e. it is the product of its Sylow's subgroups $P_1,...,P_k$.
+Since $|M|<|H|$, then one can conclude that $H$ is nilpotent, i.e. it is the direct product of its Sylow's subgroups $P_1,...,P_k$.
 We show that each of these has nilpotency class at most $2$.
 Since both the derived subgroup and the center factorize through a direct product, the proof shall follow.
 Now $H$ has the property that $H/H'$ is larger than every other abelian section of $H$.
-We show that $P_i$ has the same property, for every $1 \leq i \leq k$.
-In fact, if not, then a too large abelian section of $H$, different from $H/H' \cong P_1/(P_1)' \times ... \times P_k/(P_k)'$, would be found.
+We see that $P_i$ has the same property, for every $1 \leq i \leq k$.
+In fact, if not, then since $H/H' \cong P_1/(P_1)' \times ... \times P_k/(P_k)'$, an abelian section of $H$ of size larger than $H/H'$ would be found.
 Then, the proof follows from \cite[Lemma]{1969Thompson}. \end{proof} A finite nilpotent group $G$ of class at most $2$ has an abelian section of size at least $|G|^{1/2}$.
 Thus, a large nilpotent subgroup of class at most $2$ and a large abelian section are essentially equivalent.
 At the end of \cite{1997Pyber} Pyber remarks that every finite group $G$ has an abelian section of size at least $|G|^{\varepsilon/(\log\log|G|)^2}$ for some fixed $\varepsilon>0$, and wonders whether much more is true.
 Of course, Theorem \ref{thMain} fullfils this purpose by showing that one ``$\log\log$'' factor can be dispensed with.\\

-We say that a finite group is of {\bfseries alternating type} if all its nonabelian composition factors are alternating of degree at least $8$ (alternating factors of smaller degree are excluded for technical reasons).
+We say that a finite group is of {\bfseries alternating type} if all its nonabelian composition factors are alternating of degree at least $23$ (alternating factors of smaller degree are excluded for technical reasons).
 We report the following useful result.